expo/fyi/deprecated-globals.md

 Expo has historically exported several APIs on the global `__expo` and `Expo` objects in order to make it easier for libraries to interoperate between Expo managed environments and bare React Native projects.

 All of these APIs have since been extracted from the `expo` package itself and other techniques are available to solve the problem that the globals were intended to solve.

-So, the globals exports will be removed in SDK 41.
+**Global exports will be removed in SDK 41.**

 #### 💡 Solution